hans-jorg/stm32f746g/README-BOARD.md

 ### External RAM

-The board uses a MT48LC4M32B2B5-6A SDRAM integrated circuit to expand its RAM using the Flexible Memory Controller.
+The board uses a 16-MByte MT48LC4M32B2B5-6A SDRAM device to expand its RAM using the Flexible Memory Controller.
+In recent version of the board, the fully compatible ISSI IS42S32400F-6BL device is used instead.

 The device is a PC133 compatible SDRAM and it has four banks of 1 M cell with 32 bits.
 In total, it has then 128 MBits (=16 Mbytes) but only half of them will be reached due to limitations in the MCU.